Matrix calculation with NumPy

 Array filtrado: [12 22]

-As you can see, the filtered array (arr_filtr), has only kept from the original array (arr) the elements that match those where the indices_booleanos array is True
+As can be seen, the filtered array (arr_filtr), only retains the elements from the original array (arr) that correspond to those where the array indices_booleanos is True

-Another thing we can see is that it has only kept the even elements, so now we will move on to see how to keep the even elements of a matrix without having to do it manually as we did in the previous example.
+Another thing we can see is that it has only kept the even elements, so now we will look at how to keep the even elements of an array without having to do it by hand as we did in the previous example.

 arr = np.array([[1, 2, 3, 4, 5],